 You really can, and should, have a dual-purpose website — one that converts well AND presents a strong brand message.
 But you’re going to need a whole new approach to website design and development than what you’re used to.

 You’ll have to go beyond the template driven, SEO approach that’s so common in 2023.
-And you’re going to need more than just a programmer to pull it off.
+And you’re going to need more than just a programmer to pull it off if you want your site to be found.

 Six required elements for branding sites that sell: